xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_short.rst

 +++++++++++++++++++

 #.
 If the previous application is still running, click on the red square button in the debug console to stop it.
 #.
 Leaving the hardware setup unchanged Click on the ``Run`` icon and ensure the XMOS video is playing.
-After a 1 or 2 seconds the reverb effect should be heard.
+After 1 or 2 seconds the reverb effect should be heard.
 The output switches between effect and dry signals about every 8 seconds, so the listener can compare the 2 modes.
 Since this application only uses internal SRAM for audio buffering, the reverb effect is of limited length.

 Look at the Code
 ++++++++++++++++